PedroSapichu/Yanni_etal_CB2019/README.md

-# Yanni_etal_CB2019
+# Assortment Script (Yanni et al Curr.
+Biol.
+2019)
 This repository contains a demo of how to measure assortment in a binary 2D image.
+Read the tutorial to start using this script.